How to Build a Detailed Facebook Insights Report

 - The most popular post we published.

 These questions will help create a foundation upon which we build our Facebook Insights reports.
-The questions above will be answered with the help of in-depth visuals.
+The questions above will be answered with the help of in-depth visuals and widgets.

 Page 1: Basic Overview